stuartofmt/DuetMonitor/GettingCredentials.md

 ### This document guides you through the steps required to get the necessary google credentials for using gmail.

-###### You need to have already established a google account before proceeding
+###### You need to have already established a Google account before proceeding

 Note: The following steps assume a new Google Console user.
-Some steps may not be neccessry if you already have settings in use.
+Some steps may not be necessary if you already have settings in use.

-Open Google Cloud Console and log in using your google account.
+Open Google Cloud Console and log in using your Google account.
     https://console.cloud.google.com/

 **Create a Project and enable Gmail APIs**